Terms & Conditions

-(b) A declaration from a Full Member in good standing or an Agent who is an Affiliate Member that membership points should be allocated.
+(b) A declaration from a Full Member in good standing or an Agent who is an Affiliate Member confirming eligibility under Rule 5.1(i).

 (iii) The Executive Council may accept or decline any application for admission to membership of the Guild and in declining an application shall inform the applicant in writing.

 (iv) Affiliate Members may be admitted to the Guild by invitation of or by application to, and at the discretion of, the Executive Council.

 (v) The day upon which an applicant whose application has been accepted pays a first subscription shall be the date on which membership of the Guild is deemed to have commenced.
 On payment of a first subscription the new member shall receive confirmation in writing of their membership of the Writers’ Guild, this confirmation will be sent to the member within three days of the commencement of their membership.
 Within two weeks of joining the Guild or renewing their membership members shall will receive a membership card and a copy of the Rules of the Guild.

 (vi) Should the Executive Council decline any application for membership, any fee or subscription previously paid to the Guild by the applicant shall be refunded in full.

 (i) A Full Member may at any time apply in writing to the Executive Council for Withdrawn Status and a member granted Withdrawn Status shall not be required to pay a subscription and shall have no claim on the services of the Guild nor be able to exercise any of the rights of Full Membership.